-As noted above, during the VGB period, the FOMC became more aggressive in its response to inflation, and more focused on fighting the persistent fluctuations in inflation.
-What accounts for this distinct change in behavior?
-On the face of it, our results suggest that a change in policy preferences - possibly driven by political pressures and their easing (see, e.g., Chappell, Havrilesky and McGregor (1993), Meltzer (2011), Weise (2012), or Levin and Taylor (2013)) - is a leading explanation.
+The second possibility is a change in policy preferences, possibly driven by political pressures and their easing (see, e.g., Chappell, Havrilesky and McGregor (1993), Meltzer (2011), Weise (2012), or Levin and Taylor (2013)).
 A striking example of such pressure during the early 1970s is related in Abrams (2006).
 Citing the Nixon tapes, Abrams (2006) states: "Richard Nixon demanded and Arthur Burns supplied an expansionary monetary policy and a growing economy in the run-up to the 1972 election" (p.
 178).
 The pressure President Nixon applied was somewhat unconventional.
-Abrams write: "In his memoir After the Fall, William Safire (1975, pp. 491-95), who was a speechwriter for Nixon during this time, recounts how the Nixon administration kept up a steady stream of anonymous leaks to pressure Burns" (p.
+Abrams writes: "In his memoir After the Fall, William Safire (1975, pp. 491-95), who was a speechwriter for Nixon during this time, recounts how the Nixon administration kept up a steady stream of anonymous leaks to pressure Burns" (p.
 185).
 Abrams argues further that "Without invoking political pressure, the surge of expansionary monetary policy leading up to the 1972 election seems hard to explain."
-In 1979, after leaving the FOMC, in his "The Anguish of Central Banking" speech.

-Burns (1979) himself indicated that "at any time within that period, [the FOMC] could have ... terminate[d] inflation with little delay" and that it did not do so for political reasons.
+In 1979, after leaving the FOMC, in his "The Anguish of Central Banking" speech, Burns (1979) himself indicated that "at any time within that period, [the FOMC] could have ... terminate[d] inflation with little delay" and that it did not do so for political reasons.

-3.5.2 Whither the "poor forecasts" explanation
+3.4.2 Whither the "poor forecasts" explanation